Naftali Bennett: Political career

 Following Avigdor Lieberman's resignation as Defense Minister in November 2018, Bennett announced that he was seeking the position for himself.
 On 16 November 2018, a Likud party spokesman announced that Netanyahu had rejected Bennett's request and that Netanyahu himself would take the position instead.
 It was then announced that Bennett's Jewish Home party would no longer be affiliated with Netanyahu's government.
 On 19 November, Bennett reneged on his pledge to withdraw from Netanyahu's coalition.

 In December 2018, Bennett was among the Jewish Home MKs to leave the party and form the breakaway New Right party.
 In the April 2019 Knesset election, New Right narrowly failed to cross the electoral threshold; as a result, Bennett did not gain a seat in the 21st Knesset.
 In June 2019, he left the government after Netanyahu dismissed Bennett from his positions as Education and Diaspora Affairs Minister.

 After the Knesset dissolved and a second election in 2019 was called for September, the New Right formed an electoral alliance with the Jewish Home and National Union-Tkuma, named the United Right which was later renamed Yamina, and was led by Ayelet Shaked.
 The list won seven seats in the election, and Bennett regained his Knesset seat.
 In November 2019, Bennett rejoined Netanyahu's government as Minister of Defense.
 After briefly dissolving, the Yamina alliance was reunified in January 2020 ahead of the 2020 Knesset election, with Bennett succeeding Ayelet Shaked as the new leader of the alliance.
 Yamina won six seats in that election.

-In May 2020, with negotiations to form a new government between Netanyahu and Benny Gantz, leader of the centrist Blue and White alliance, Yamina announced that it would go into the opposition, ending Bennett's tenure as Defense Minister.
+In May 2020, with negotiations taking place between Netanyahu and Benny Gantz (leader of the centrist Blue and White alliance) to form a new government, Yamina announced that it would go into the opposition, ending Bennett's tenure as Defense Minister.
 The day before, Rafi Peretz, the leader of The Jewish Home, had split from the alliance, and would be named as the Minister of Jerusalem in the thirty-fifth government of Israel.
 On 17 May, Bennett met with Gantz, who also succeeded him as Defense Minister, and declared that Yamina was now a "head held high" member of the opposition.
 Tkuma, which rebranded as the Religious Zionist Party on 7 January 2021, split from Yamina on 20 January.
 In spite of this, Yamina won seven seats in the 2021 Knesset election in March.